BruceWind/AESJniEncrypt/README.md

 ### In addition, what I have to tell you:
 Because you need to do signature verification, I can't provide **jcenter** dependencies, pls forgive me!

-Regardless of how secure the code, I still against that the key being stored in the code.
+Even though these code is very safe, I still against storing key in code.

 To compile a SO confused native code, you need to modify the `externalNativeBuild` in the aesjni/build.gradle and configure the Obfuscator-LLVM under the NDK.